 Contingent Performance Share Awards.
-Contingent performance shares are restricted stock units that vest, if at all, based on the Company's achievement of pre-determined financial metrics, measured over a three-year performance period.
-Prior to the 2014-2016 performance period, contingent performance share awards were based solely on RONA performance compared to that of the HPPG.
-Beginning with the 2014-2016 period, in order to support the Company's strategic plan to emphasize growth in excess of market levels, the O&C Committee added a bookings component which is measured by comparing the Company's growth in bookings to the GDP growth of countries that are members of the OECD over the three-year performance period.
-The O&C Committee believes that benchmarking bookings growth to OECD GDP growth is an appropriate basis to measure incremental growth as the Company's bookings have historically had a strong correlation to OECD GDP results, and the OECD has close alignment to the Company's geographic distribution.
-As such, the Company's contingent performance share award measures, unadjusted for extraordinary events, established for 2015 were as follows:
+Contingent performance shares are restricted stock units that vest, if at all, based on the Company's achievement of pre-determined financial metrics, measured over a threeyear performance period.
+For the 2014-2016 and 2015-2017 performance periods, contingent performance share awards were based on: 1) RONA performance compared to that of the HPPG and 2) the Company's growth in bookings compared to the GDP growth of countries that are members of the OECD over the three-year performance period.
+The O&C Committee included the bookings component in order to support the Company's strategic plan to emphasize growth in excess of market levels.
+The O&C Committee believed that benchmarking bookings growth to OECD GDP growth was an appropriate basis to measure incremental growth as the Company's bookings have historically had a strong correlation to OECD GDP results, and the OECD has close alignment to the Company's geographic distribution.
+For the 2016-2018 performance period, the O&C Committee changed the bookings component in order to benchmark it to the Company's target bookings growth under its operating plan.
+When coming to this determination, The O&C Committee noted that the Company's operating plan incorporated expected macro-economic conditions, such as expected OECD GDP growth, along with expected conditions in the Company's end markets than GDP growth.
+As a result, the O&C Committee recognized that the operating plan provided a closer alignment to expected market conditions in the industry.
+Therefore, for the 2016-2018 performance period, contingent performance shares were based on: 1) RONA performance compared to that of the HPPG and 2) the Company's bookings growth compared to targeted bookings growth under the Company's operating plan.

+As such, the Company's contingent performance share award measures, unadjusted for extraordinary events, established for 2016-2018 were as follows: